Dadeland Mall

 Dadeland Mall is a large enclosed shopping mall located in Kendall, Florida, in the Dadeland district.
 The mall, originally developed by the Joseph Meyerhoff Company of Baltimore, opened October 1, 1962 as a 535000 sqft, open-air complex of 60 stores and services.
+Today the mall is about triple that size, with about 1,500,000 sqft of retail space.
+The mall features JCPenney, Macy's, Macy's Home Gallery and Kids, Dick’s House of Sport and Saks Fifth Avenue.

-Dadeland Mall is located between South Dixie Highway (US-1) and the Palmetto Expressway (SR 826) at its southern terminus where it meets US-1.
-It is also served by the Dadeland North Metrorail station, which has a pedestrian walkway connecting to the mall.
-The Dadeland South station is located just south of the mall.
-The anchor stores are 2 Macy's stores, Saks Fifth Avenue, and JCPenney.
+The Dadeland North station is adjacent to the mall, and the Dadeland South station is located just south of the mall.